11 Oct 2018, 10:01 — 6 min read

 India’s internet penetration to reach 50% by 2018, up from 26% in 2016, driven by rising smartphone availability and affordability, online content and changing user behaviour.

 What many digital lenders do/ can do-

 • Their proprietary credit models have capability to assess SME/ MSME customers who otherwise don’t have any credit history or poor credit history with less fault of theirs.

 • Their credit methodology is capable of assessing such customer’s willingness to pay or default intent.

 • In many cases, they guide and help MSME customers in getting their working capital gap funded through their lending marketplace through single or multiple Banks/ NBFCs conveniently.
 With their understanding many also help borrowers to improve credit score by way of financial/ credit literacy education.

-• They combine the best in class technology experience with credit underwriting & data analytics capabilities.
+• They combine the best in class technology experience with credit underwriting and data analytics capabilities.

 • Online eKYC (PAN & Aadhaar), Digital footprints analysis, Mobile based underwriting, e-disbursement process and eNACH for repayments make the whole process almost paperless.

 There is already lot of momentum and innovation happening in these FinTech companies and new-age NBFCs.
-Scenario can change very fast if VC/ PE companies can start investing aggressively at early stage.
-Afterall, it's INR 19 trillion funding-gap opportunity- it benefits everyone involved in the process.
-Is there some other country on this planet with such huge opportunity?
+Scenario can change very fast if VC (Venture Capital)/ PE (Private Equity) companies can start investing aggressively at an early stage.
+It's a funding-gap opportunity of INR 19 trillion - it benefits everyone involved in the process.
+Is there some other country on this planet with such a huge opportunity?